 New West residents have until March 11 to voice objections to the city’s plan to borrow up to $30 million to fund new electrical infrastructure.

 On Jan.
-28, council gave three reading to the electric utility infrastructure loan authorization bylaw that provides the authority to borrow up to $30 million, but the bylaw can’t be adopted until the city gets the approval of the electors.
+28, council gave three readings to the electric utility infrastructure loan authorization bylaw that provides the authority to borrow up to $30 million, but the bylaw can’t be adopted until the city gets the approval of the electors.
 That’s why the city has initiated an “alternate approval process” to determine the electors’ views on the proposal and has launched a 30-day period for submitting/receiving elector response forms.

 According to a staff report, the city may proceed with the loan authorization bylaw, unless at least 10 per cent of city's estimated 50,616 electors tell council they don’t want the city to adopt the bylaw.